NathanKr/intro-to-google-apps-script/README.md

 <h2>Project Description</h2>
 Simple google apps script project with function that print 'hello world' to the console on demand and with timer

-<h2>Motivation</h2>
-I have an app that once every 24 hours move 24+ hours old emails to inbox-old and its usefull to keep the inbox fresh. it is invoked once every 24 hours from digital ocean droplet.
-I have create new droplet with newer node and i want to copy it to the new droplt. i tries to compile it but it is not working . so i am looking for other options to perform the original task and seems that google app script can do the job
+<h2>Motivation</h2> I needed a reliable way to keep my inbox fresh by moving emails older than 24 hours to a separate folder.
+Initially, I used a Digital Ocean droplet, Gmail API, and authentication to handle this task, and it worked for a few years.
+However, I recently faced issues when updating to a newer node version.
+Google Apps Script seems like a suitable alternative to accomplish this task seamlessly, but first, I need to explore this technology.

 <h2>Installation</h2>
-No installation is required but you do need gmail account
+No installation is required but you do need Gmail account

 <h2>Usage</h2>
-The usage here includes the following steps
+<p>The usage here includes the following steps:</p>
 <ul>
-<li>create project</li>
-<li>create function</li>
-<li>run selected function</li>
-<li>add trigger</li>
-<li>run selected function with trigger</li>
+    <li>Create Project</li>
+    <li>Create Function</li>
+    <li>Run Selected Function</li>
+    <li>Add Trigger</li>
+    <li>Run Selected Function with Trigger</li>
 </ul>
+<p>For detailed steps, please refer to the <strong>Demo</strong> section below.</p>

 <h2>Code Structure</h2>
 The invoked function